FloopyFlop/DroneAPI/DroneAPI.md

 The constructor exposes two tuning knobs:
 - `precision_tolerance` (meters, default `0.1`) – distance required before the next waypoint is released.
 - `precision_timeout_sec` (default `20.0`) – safety cap on how long the precision controller will try before emitting a warning and moving on.
+- The controller also waits for the speed to fall below roughly `0.05 m/s` before advancing, so the vehicle settles on each target.

 ## Logging & Flight Plots
 - Pass `log_enabled=True` (and optionally `log_path="flight_log.png"`) to record telemetry.